Xeriscaping in Salt Lake, Utah on a Budget

 A strategic, low-cost approach to a yard that thrives in Utah’s high-desert climate.

 In the Rocky Mountain region, temperatures are rising and water is becoming increasingly scarce.
 The obvious solution for Utah homeowners is to replace water-thirsty grass with drought-resistant plants, a process known as xeriscaping.
-It’s nice to keep a small lawn to relax and play in, but you should definitely replace unused areas like curb strips and front lawns.
+It’s nice to keep a small lawn to relax and play in, but you should definitely consider replacing unused areas like curb strips and front lawns.

 We recommend xeriscaping with plants that are drought tolerant and native to Utah.
 These require little maintenance and almost no additional water after the first 2 summers.
+(It’s even better if the plants were farmed locally so they’re acclimatized.)

 Here are the steps to convert your lawn to a resilient xeriscaped garden:

-1. Cover the Lawn
+1. Spray the Lawn

 2. Plant